HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 You should always use the :macro:`GSL_ERROR` macro to indicate an error, rather than just returning an error code.
-The macro allows the user to trap errors using the debugger (by setting a breakpoint on the function :function:`gsl_error`).
+The macro allows the user to trap errors using the debugger (by setting a breakpoint on the function :func:`gsl_error`).

 The only circumstances where :macro:`GSL_ERROR` should not be used are where the return value is "indicative" rather than an error